edgelesssys/marblerun/docs/docs/workflows/update-manifest.md

 # Updating a manifest

-To ensure the confidentiality of a deployed application, MarbleRun uses a manifest to define the software packages and the infrastructure your deployment uses.
-To verify that your deployment hasn't been altered, the manifest is usually set in stone after it was set to ensure no one can alter with your cluster.
+When [defining the initial manifest](define-manifest.md), you have to choose whether it should be [partially or fully updatable](../features/manifest.md) by assigning appropriate [roles](define-manifest.md#roles) to eligible users.

+## Package updates

-Yet, updates play an important role to ensure your software stays secure.
-To avoid having to redeploy your application from scratch, MarbleRun allows uploading a separate "update manifest" which increases the minimum `SecurityVersion` of one or multiple already deployed packages.
+Updates play an important role in ensuring your software stays secure.
+To avoid redeploying your application from scratch, MarbleRun allows uploading a separate "update manifest" that increases the minimum `SecurityVersion` of already deployed packages.
 After such an update is performed, an old version of a defined software package can't be loaded anymore under the current manifest.

-## Requirements
-To deploy an update, you need the certificate/private key pair belonging to a user from the `Users` section of the original manifest, as described in ["defining a manifest."](../workflows/define-manifest.md#marbles)
+To deploy an update, your user needs to have a [role assigned that contains the `UpdateSecurityVersion` action](define-manifest.md#roles).
-Furthermore the user needs to be [permitted to update](../workflows/define-manifest.md#roles) the chosen packages.

-If no user with the permission for updates has been initially set up, no updates can be applied.

-## Defining an update manifest
+### Defining an update manifest
-The format of an update manifest follows the syntax of the original manifest, though it only expects to contain a package name and a new `SecurityVersion` value set for it.
+The update manifest format follows the original manifest's syntax, but it only contains packages with new `SecurityVersion` values.

 For example, the current `Packages` section of your original manifest looks like this: